LagoLunatic/DSVEdit/README.txt

-DSVEdit (DSVania Editor) is an editor for the three Castlevania games for the Nintendo DS: Dawn of Sorrow, Portrait of Ruin, and Order of Ecclesia, as well as Aria of Sorrow for the GBA.
-It supports both the US and Japanese versions of the DS games, while only the US version of Aria of Sorrow is supported.
+DSVEdit (DSVania Editor) is an editor for the three Castlevania games for the Nintendo DS: Dawn of Sorrow, Portrait of Ruin, and Order of Ecclesia, as well as Aria of Sorrow and Harmony of Dissonance for the GBA.
+It supports both the US and Japanese versions of the DS games, while only the US versions of the GBA games are supported.

 Download the latest release: https://github.com/LagoLunatic/DSVEdit/releases